MarVelNyx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley displays a confused smiley 2-hellofile displays the contents of /etc/passwd file 3-twofiles displays the contents of /etc/passwd and /etc/hosts
+1-confused_smiley displays a confused smiley 2-hellofile displays the contents of /etc/passwd file 3-twofiles displays the contents of /etc/passwd and /etc/hosts 4-lastlines displays the last 10 lines of /etc/passwd